kissen/fmajor/README.md

 ## Features

 * Upload, download and delete files all from the web interface.
+Only users with a passphrase can upload and delete file but *everyone can download all uploaded files assuming they have the link*.

 * `fmajor` is compiled to one static binary, which includes all resources.
 This makes deployment easy, no need for containers or virtual machines.

 * Doesn't require a database.
 All data is stored on the file system.

 ## What it Doesn't Do

-* Authentication and Authorization.
-You'll have to use a proxy like `nginx` with basic authentication if you don't want random people on the internet uploading files to your server.
+* `fmajor` does not include transport encryption (i.e. HTTPS).
+Please use a proxy like `nginx` with TLS enabled to ensure that nobody listens to your login passphrase.

 ## Install